 Stop patronizing their casinos, hotel, restaurants and their powwows.
 Let them know that we do not agree with their system of denying civil rights to their people and until they follow their own tribal law, citizens of our country will NOT support their nation, but will patronize (OP: In other words, support tribal gaming elsewhere) their competitor nations.

-Please ask your friends to read my blog and friends, please let me know your opinion by posting comments.
+Please ask your friends to read our blog and share it on social media and friends, please let me know your opinion by posting comments.

 Post a Comment